colinskow/pouch-mirror/readme.md

 * `options.maxTimeout` - the retry timeout for the default backoff will never exceed this value (default 600000, 10 min).
 Set to 0 to allow infinite backoff.
 * `options.back_off_function` - supply your own backoff function. `maxTimeout` has no effect with this option.

+All write requests will ALWAYS go to the remote db first, and the promise will only resolve after changes are confirmed to have replicated to local.
+When replication is paused, all read requests will also go to remote.
+After the initial replication has finished all read requests will come from the local db as long as replication stays active.

 Road Map
 ---